skrusche63/spark-weblog/README.md

 ### Web Log Mining with Spark

 Web Log Analysis is based on log files that are compliant to the W3C web server log format.
-The IIS is a prominant web server that supports this format.

-The mining functionality is not restricted to the W3C format and may be easily adapted to other log files by changing configuration parameters.
+The IIS is a prominant candidate that supports this format.
+The mining functionality itself is not restricted to this format and may be easily adapted to other log files by changing configuration parameters.